Updated – February 2020

 Dilapidations are damages or defects to a property which a tenant is legally obliged to put right under the terms of their lease.
 They include where:

-- Cost: the cost of settling a claim can be substantial and should be budgeted for.
+- Cost: the cost of settling a claim can be substantial.
 The Royal Institute of Chartered Surveyors (RICS) estimate that the average cost of settling a claim for an industrial tenant is £7.27 per square foot*.
-Many tenants overlook what can be a large capital outlay at the end of their lease.
+Many tenants fail to budget accordingly for what can be a large capital outlay at the end of their lease.

 - Business risk: poor planning can lead to break options being missed/frustrated, landlords forfeiting leases early or landlords entering the property to undertake overdue works at the tenants cost.